AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 -  `true`—**Merge** the configured service values with the environment variable values.
 -  `false`—**Overwrite** the configured service values with the environment variable values.

+## Private repository {#private-repository}

+>[!NOTE]
+>
+>We strongly recommend using a private repository for your Adobe Commerce on cloud infrastructure project to protect any proprietary information or development work, such as extensions and sensitive configurations.

 ## Pro self-service warning {#pro-self-service-warning}

 >[!WARNING]